Capture of the Tuapse: Capture

-On 21 June 1954, the civilian tanker Tuapse with 49 crew members, which sailed from Odessa and was loaded with 11,702 tons of Romanian kerosene from Constanța in the Black Sea with the scheduled delivery to Shanghai and Vladivostok, arrived in Victoria Harbour in British Hong Kong to resupply.
-On 23 June it passed through the international seaway of Balintang Channel in Bashi Straits, eastbound toward the west Pacific Ocean.
-It was intercepted at north of Luzon Island by a ROC taskforce led by Admiral Ma Ji-zhuang (馬紀壯上將), Commander-in-Chief of the ROC Navy, in charge on board the flagship Tan Yang DD-12 (former Japanese Imperial Navy Yukikaze, transferred to ROCS after WWII), with the permission of President Chiang Kai-shek to sink the target if encountering resistance.
-Three rounds of 127 mm naval DP gun shots were fired near the bow to force the oil tanker in full stop, then an assault team led by Captain Chiu Zhong-ming (邱仲明上校, who had also led the assault on the Prezydent Gottwald two months earlier) with over 100 seamen and marines boarded to seize the ship, then Admiral Ma himself moved to Tuapse in command.
-Three sailors trying to save the Soviet flag ripped off by soldiers were struck down by rifle butts, and two engineers proceeding the mechanical self-destruction sequence were beat up hard by seamen breaking into the engineering room.
-The ship with its oil content was towed to the Port of Kaohsiung for intelligence examination with samples collected for chemical analysis in Okinawa, and the oil was immediately pumped out to the military storage.
-The crew, including the only female crew, bartender Olga Popov, were divided in 3 groups roughly by age to be transported to different locations for interrogation with no cross contact to each other allowed, and Captain Vitaly A. Kalinin was denied permission to visit the other groups.
-ROC military later claimed that such isolation measures as the required humanitarian help due to the captain ordering the crew in hunger strike protest.
+The Soviet tanker Tuapse, with 49 crew members, sailed from Odessa in May 1954.
+She was loaded with 11,702 tons of aviation fuel in Constanța on the Black Sea, destined for the Peoples Liberation Army airforce in Shanghai (in defiance of a UN sanctioned collective trade embargo against China.
+On 23 June 1954 she passed through the international seaway of Balintang Channel in Bashi Straits, eastbound toward the west Pacific Ocean.

+The Tuapse was intercepted at north of Luzon Island by a ROC taskforce led by Admiral Ma Ji-zhuang (馬紀壯上將), Commander-in-Chief of the ROC Navy, on the flagship Tan Yang DD-12 (formerly Japanese Imperial Navy Yukikaze, transferred to ROCS after WWII), with an order from President Chiang Kai-shek to sink the target if encountering resistance.
+When Captain Vitaly Kalinin refused to stop the tanker, three rounds of 127 mm naval DP gun shots were fired near the bow to force a full stop.
+An assault team led by Captain Chiu Zhong-ming, with over 100 seamen and marines, boarded and seized the ship.
+Captain Kalinin was informed that the boat had been seized for allegedly entering Taiwinese territorial waters, which the Captain (correctly) refuted.
+Admiral Ma then boarded and took command of the Tuapse.
+Three sailors trying to save the Soviet flag that had been torn down by ROC soldiers were beaten with rifle butts.
+Two engineers attempting to perform the mechanical self-destruction sequence were attacked by ROC seamen who broke into the engineering room.
+The radio operator of the Tuapse was able to send a message to Moscow and the home port Odessa stating they had been captured.

+The ship was towed to the Port of Kaohsiung for intelligence examination.
+Samples of the oil cargo were collected for chemical analysis in Okinawa, and the oil was pumped into military storage tanks.
+The crew, including the only female crew, bartender Olga Popov, were divided in 3 groups roughly by age to be transported to different locations for interrogation with no cross contact allowed between them.
+Captain Vitaly A. Kalinin was denied permission to visit the other groups.
+ROC military later claimed that such isolation measures were required for "humanitarian" purposes as the captain was allegedly ordering the crew to partcicpate in hunger strikes.